k4kpk/k4kpk.github.io/sota-guides/Walnut Mountain (W4T_SU-033).md

 ---
 Note: Via Rattlesnake Gap climbs 200' less than from Lemon Gap, feels easier and is a few minutes faster (including the drive).
 Lemon Gap is prettier.

-Drive to Trailhead & Trail Guide - Walnut Mountain
+Drive & Trail Guide - Walnut Mountain, W4T/SU-033
 --------------------------------------------------------

 Note: Parking can be full at Lemon Gap.
 At 11 AM on a clear Saturday, I too the last sensible parking space.
 Rattlesnake has plenty parking.
 Lemon Gap trail is more pleasant: wooded, green.
 Rattlesnake Gap has lots of un-shaded, slash-and-clear road.